Buffers and Packet Drops

 Big Buffers vs Small Buffers

 Both small and large buffers sizes have different effects on application flow types.
-Some sources claim that small buffers sizes optimise performance, while other claims that larger buffers are better.
+Some sources claim that small buffers sizes optimize performance, while other claims that larger buffers are better.
 Many of the web giants including Facebook, Amazon, and Microsoft use small buffer switches.
 It depends on your environment.
-Understanding your application traffic pattern and testing optimisations techniques are essential to finding the sweet spot.
-Most out of the box applications are not going to be fine tuned for your environment, and the only rule of thumb is to lab test.
+Understanding your application traffic pattern and testing optimizations techniques are essential to finding the sweet spot.
+Most out of the box applications are not going to be fine-tuned for your environment, and the only rule of thumb is to lab test.

 The first step is to find your networks threshold where packets get dropped.
 Tools such as iperf3, tcpdump, tcpprobe can be used to tests and understand the effects on TCP.
 There is no point looking at a vendor’s reports and concluding that their “real world” testing characteristics fit your environment.
 They are only guides and “real world” traffic tests are misleading.
-Usually, no standard RFC is used for vendor testing, and they will always try to make their own products appear better by tailoring the test ( packet size etc ) to suit their environment.
+Usually, no standard RFC is used for vendor testing, and they will always try to make their own products appear better by tailoring the test ( packet size, etc ) to suit their environment.
+As an engineer you need to sit down and understand the scenarios you anticipate.
+Be careful of what you read.
 Recently, there were conflicting buffer testing results from both Arista 7124S and Cisco Nexus 5000.

 The Nexus 5000 works best when most ports are congested at the same time.
 While the Arista 7100 performs best when some ports are congested but not all.
 The fact is that these platforms have different buffer architectures regarding buffer sizes, buffer disciplines, and buffer management influences how you test.